tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-API-entity.md

 ##  <a name="Prerequisites"></a> Prerequisites

 > [!IMPORTANT]
+>
->  Before making any calls into the API Management REST API, please review the [Prerequisites](../ApiManagementREST/API-Management-REST.md#Prerequisites) section of the [API Management REST](../ApiManagementREST/API-Management-REST.md) guide.
+> Before making any calls into the API Management REST API, please review the [API Management REST](../ApiManagementREST/API-Management-REST.md) guide.
 This specifies the necessary authentication, version parameters, supported media types, and other information required in order to successfully call the API Management REST API.

 ##  <a name="ListAPIs"></a> Get a list of all APIs
  This operation returns a collection of all APIs in the specified service instance.